akauppi/GroundLevel-firebase-es/ops/README.md

   - not available for browsers (Sep 2020); hopefully it will become so -->

-### Create an ops configuration file
+### Provide the ops id & key

-Create `public/prod.config.js` file that provides your Airbrake id and key.

->Note: the project id/key are not secret.
-People having access to your client will be able to figure them out.
-You may commit them to version control to make it easy for your team to use the project.
+Edit `.env.js` or modify `src/config.js` directly, and provide your Airbrake project's id & key:

 ```
-export default {
-  // Airbrake
-  ops: {
+const ops = {
   projectId: '345678'
   projectKey: '...'
 }

-}
+export { ops }
 ```

+Note: You can have this file in version control - or remove it and place the values directly in `src/config.js`.
+It's not version controlled because the author of GroundLevel does not wish others to accidentially start logging to the same Airbrake project.
+This isn't a problem when you work on an app repo instead of a template.

+>Note: the project id/key are not secret.
+People having access to your client will be able to figure them out.

+There's likely no way to prohibit others from logging with your id & key.

 ## Performance monitoring